Sweetened beverage: Prevalence of sweetened beverage consumption

 Humans have been drinking sweet beverages for thousands of years in the form of fruit juice, mead, and sweetened wine.
 A lemon drink sweetened with sugar was first documented in Mamluk Egypt between the tenth and thirteenth centuries.
 Sweetened hot chocolate was developed in Europe in the 17th century.
 The increase in consumption of sweetened beverages over the past several decades has been described as a worldwide health problem, but it is particularly visible in the United States, where many modern drinks, like sodas, originated.
 In the US, sweetened beverages such as most sodas are the most widely consumed type of foods containing added sugar, and they account for about a third of all consumption of added sugars (about half if counted together with fruit juice; about twice the amount that is gained from the categories of "desserts" and "sweets").
 They represent about 7% of total energy intake, where they can account for up to 15% in children, and have been described as the "largest single food source of calories in the US diet".
 The consumption of sweetened beverages has increased in the US since the 1970s, accounting for a significant portion (perhaps as high as a half) of the rise in caloric intake among the American populace.
 Some more recent research suggests that the added sugar consumption in the US has started declining in the 21st century, due to a related decrease in the consumption of sweetened beverages, encouraged by the government health awareness initiative and other programs.

 In 1999, sugar consumption in the U.S. peaked at nearly half a pound per person per day, but has declined since then.
-High fructose syrup (HFCS) consumption, which in 1999 amounted to over 65 lb per person per year, largely in form of sugar-sweetened beverages, dropped to 39.5 lb by 2021.
+High fructose syrup (HFCS) consumption, which in 1999 amounted to over 65 lb per person per year, largely in the form of sugar-sweetened beverages, dropped to 39.5 lb by 2021.

 According to the Centers for Disease Control, the Behavioral Risk Factor Surveillance System Survey found that 30.1% of American adults consume at least one sugar-sweetened beverage daily.

-Health effects of sugar sweetened beverages
+Health effects of sugar-sweetened beverages

 There is an association between increased consumption of sweetened beverages and weight gain leading to obesity, coronary heart disease, diabetes, liver disease, dental implications, and gout.

-Reducing consumption of sugar-sweetened beverages can reduce the risk of unhealthy weight gain in adults.The World Health Organization (WHO) has developed guidance on free sugars, based on the impact of free sugar intake on weight gain and dental issues.
+Reducing consumption of sugar-sweetened beverages can reduce the risk of unhealthy weight gain in adults.
+The World Health Organization (WHO) has developed guidance on free sugars, based on the impact of free sugar intake on weight gain and dental issues.
 For a normal calorie diet, calories from added sugars should be less than 10 percent of the daily calorie limit.
-Eating habits that include a lesser amount of added sugars, that can be from reduced intake of sugary drinks, can be associated with reduced risk of CVD in adults, and moderate evidence indicates that these eating patterns are associated with reduced risk of obesity, type 2 diabetes, and some types of cancer in adults.
+Eating habits that include a lesser amount of added sugars, which can be from reduced intake of sugary drinks, can be associated with reduced risk of CVD in adults, and moderate evidence indicates that these eating patterns are associated with reduced risk of obesity, type 2 diabetes, and some types of cancer in adults.